IncLiam/Data_Visualisation_Tool/readme.md

 makes use of dedicated GPUs and parallel multiprocessing on multicore CPUs for increased performance.
 The tool supports data from serial COM protocols.

-Functionalities of the tool are live heatmap visualisation, live plot visualisations and CSV data logging.
+Functionalities of the tool include live heatmap visualisation, live plot visualisations and CSV data logging.

 <br/>